rdk/p2rank/breaking-changes.md

     * introduced parameter `-feat_csv_columns` (type: `List<String>`).
         Names of enabled value columns from csv files must be listed here.
         Columns not listed are ignored.
+        * Example: if you were working with one directory of csv files with one value column named `pdbekb_conservation`, you must now run the program with `-feat_csv_columns (pdbekb_conservation)`
     * introduced parameter `-feat_csv_ignore_missing` (type: `boolean`, default: `false`).
 If true, then feature ignores:
         * missing csv files for proteins
         * missing value columns
-        * missing rows for atoms or residues
+        * missing rows for atoms and residues